diasporaChangemakers-net/editors/wheresTheSpaceInDevOps.md

 ### contextual info:

-it all started during parents evening in a london primary school. i was given a survey to fill in. i said i could help to set up a simple google form online so it is easier to do … well everything.
+it all started during parents evening in a london primary school. i was given a survey to fill in. i asked whether they have something set up online. i offered that if i could get the document used to print the paper-pencil version i could help to set up a simple google form online so it is easier for them to do … well everything

-i asked for the document used to print the paper-pencil version

-the next day i received the document and
+the next day i received the document,

-went through the usual practice of cursing word processors
+i spent 15 minutes filled with grumbling at word processors

+end ended up with simpliest google form imaginable

+i've sent the link as usually one would do

+this is what followed:

 ### raf to sam: